Crazyht/ngx-tree-select/README.md

 }
 ```

-And in your packages property:
+And in our packages property:

 ```javascript
 packages: {